 I would recommend that anyone wanting to walk this trail be relatively fit and prepared to walk in some soft sand.
 The trail is a mix of paths, you will be walking on dirt tracks, rocky paths, climbing rocky sections, some 4WD tracks, soft sand walking and some are up dunes.
 I won’t lie it can challenge the legs at times but well worth the effort.
 Do also carry enough supplies especially water!
 Australia can be quite hot and harsh at the best of times and water can be hard to find.
 I would recommend to take at least 3litres per day.
 Don’t think you can restock along the way because you it’s not reliable.
 The campsites have tanks but as I said before you can not rely on them, especially if its been an extra hot summer.
 There are a few towns along the way you could restock with food and water and for the coffee lovers get a well-earned cuppa.

-the trail markers are metal markers with a yellow symbol of the Cape and a hiker.
+The trail markers are metal directional markers that are blue, yellow and white.
+The symbol represents the ocean, land and trail.
 They are found on pine posts, also the occasional wooden sign posts at the entry and exit points at the road intersections and beaches.

 - Boranup Campsite, off track , down Grace Rd (4WD track) onto Boranuo Drive.

 Always keep updated on the weather and when it is the best time to go on any trail that you are planning, as well as staying informed while you are walking.
-Summertime can be quite warm for walking, with temperatures getting to the mid 30c and winter can get quite wet and windy, especially on the cliff and beach sections, though the temperatures average around a nice 14c.
-Spring and Autumn are always a great time to walk.
-For weather information in the southwest of Western Australia you can go to http://www.bom.gov.au. http://www.weatherzone.com.au For alerts also check dpaw.wa.gov.au
+Summertime can be quite warm for walking, with temperatures getting to the mid 30°C and winter can get quite wet and windy, especially on the cliff and beach sections, though the temperatures average around a nice 14°C. Spring and Autumn are always a great time to walk.
+For weather information in the southwest of Western Australia you can go to www.bom.gov.au. www.weatherzone.com.au For alerts also check dpaw.wa.gov.au

 There is no direct public transport access to the track, though there are daily bus services to the nearby towns of Dunsborough, Busselton and Margaret River.
 You could however get a taxi from these towns to the the start of the trail. .